aws-solutions-library-samples/guidance-for-generative-ai-model-optimization-using-amazon-sagemaker/README.md

 ## Running the Guidance

 1. Each of the 4 notebooks provided  comes with its own code to test a successful deployment of the optimized model at the endpoint.
 So run the cells in Jupyter one by one and deploy the model at the endpoint.
-2. If the Generative AI Application Builder on AWS is deployed to have an application that communicates to this newly optimized endpoint, then follow the steps provided in this [solution](https://aws.amazon.com/solutions/implementations/generative-ai-application-builder-on-aws/)
+2. If the Generative AI Application Builder on AWS is deployed to have an application that communicates to this newly optimized endpoint, then follow the steps provided in this [solution](https://aws.amazon.com/solutions/implementations/generative-ai-application-builder-on-aws/).
+Here is a link to a video on how to connect to the endpoint for inference.
+[Video](https://www.youtube.com/watch?v=rJqUfyRZEc0&list=PLhr1KZpdzukcj8lsINDmuXPJq6aQEY4d2&index=20)